Zasilkovna/packetery-sdk/README.md

 ## Installation

 - copy entire SDK directory contents to your project accessible folder.
 E.g.: /var/www/htdocs/lib/packeterySdk/
-- require /autoload.php in your index.php or bootstrap file.
-Use $container returned by "require".
-See /example.php for correct usage.
+- require /autoload.php in your index.php or bootstrap file
-- Feed is downloaded on demand a chached for 1 day.
-No need to setup cron.
-- If you want make sure feed is not downloaded on demand, then setup cron to call:
+- setup cron to call:
   - `Cache::clearAll('/htdocs/lib/packeterySdk/temp');`
-  - `$container->getFeedServiceBrain()->getSimpleCarrierExport();`
+  - `$container->getDatabaseFeedService()->updateData();`
+- create container instance in your Controller or register it in your own container (e.g.: config.neon)
+  - requires config array.
+See config.php.dist
+  - you can pass your own connection driver.
+SDK will create new connection if no driver is specified

 ## Usage